-- Information on listing of the filing date, application number and also the current status of every foreign patent application.
+- Information on the listing of the filing date, application number, and also the current status of every foreign patent application.

-- The Inventor’s declaration to file complete specification in case of provisional specification.
+- The Inventor’s declaration to file complete specification in case of the provisional specification.

 - Power of attorney (in case it is being filed by the hired Patent Agent).